rendall/icebreakers/QUESTIONS.md

   * What would you be found doing if the police unexpectedly breaks into your home in the day?
   * If you could travel to anywhere in the galaxy (outside the earth), where would you go, and why?
   * If you could see in the future, which period would you choose, and why?
-  * If you could only meet one person from history, who would it be?.
+  * If you could only meet one person from history, who would it be?
-  * If you had one opportunity to run a restaurant, what would you serve?Hobbies
+  * If you had one opportunity to run a restaurant, what would you serve?
   * What's your favorite music band a decade ago?
 What of now?
   * Have you ever met someone famous in person?
   * If you can choose a famous person to hang out with, who would it be?